jasarck/myagents/README.md

 ------
 VS Code
 python notebook
+git
+uv- package manager
 cursor
 chatGPT

+## Models used :

 perplexity -Lab Keys used to connect models.
+Gemini
 #1.
 Foundation

 Here we are simply connecitng to Model and printing the out-put